rancher/fleet-docs/docs/gitrepo-add.md

 After secret is created, specify the secret to `gitRepo.spec.helmSecretName`.
 Make sure secret is created under the same namespace with gitrepo.

+:::note
+If you are using ["rancher-backups"](https://ranchermanager.docs.rancher.com/how-to-guides/new-user-guides/backup-restore-and-disaster-recovery/back-up-rancher) and want this secret to be included the backup, please add the label `resources.cattle.io/backup: true` to the secret.
+In that case, make sure to encrypt the backup to protect sensitive credentials.

 # Troubleshooting